konfirm/node-decoy/README.md

 	})
 ```

+_NOTE_: If the decoy was created with the flag to track only the last change, `hasMutations` will return false if the last change brought the previously changed value(s) back to their original values.

 ### commit
 Commit the proxy decoy, applying all recorded changes to the original object.
 Once committed, the recorded changes are truncated and the recording of changes starts over.
 The return value is a Promise, which rejects if the given value is not a (known) proxy decoy.